MapColonies/telemetry/src/semanticConventions/README.md

 # Telemetry
 ## Semantic Conventions
-* This package goal is to provide flexible and easy to use auto-generated naming utils, such as attributes, names and constants.
+* This package goal is to provide flexible and easy to provide semantic conventions to be used for telemetry purposes across all of MapColonies services.
 * Its based on OpenTelemetry [semantic-conventions](https://opentelemetry.io/docs/specs/semconv/).
-* Each Domain define its own domain.json and pass it to validation & auto-generate Typescripts types and code.
+* Each Domain define its own json file that describes the semantic conventions of the domain.
+The package handles the validation of the file and the generation of files for use in code.
-* Support Javascript & Typescript compatibility
+* Support Javascript & Typescript.
+* [!IMPORTANT]
+If OpenTelemetry already defined a value as part of their semantic conventions, use that and do not define a new one
 ## example
 Below are short examples for schema definition and domain.json files.